 AIR should be filed by entities participating in financial transactions mentioned under Rule 114E of the Income Tax Rules of 1962.
 The Data Structure File format needs to be downloaded from the Tax Information Network of the Income Tax Department.

-The government relies on taxes to run the country and has put in effect a number of provisions designed to simplify the process for common taxpayers.
+The government relies on taxes to run the country and has put in effect many provisions designed to simplify the process for common taxpayers.
 Returns help the Income Tax Department keep a track of things and need to be filed by every eligible individual, with different returns specified for different tasks.
 One such relatively unknown term is Annual Information Returns, which is explained below.

 What is AIR?